Quezon: Agri-tourism

 Another aspect pursued and promoted by the Provincial Government of Quezon is the development of agri-tourism sites and agricultural enterprises within its borders.
 These serve as additional sources of income for local farmers wanting to further increase their profits as well as provide livelihoods to rural women, youth, and other interested agricultural workers.
 The rural ambience in the province, its hospitable people, and its proximity to the urbanized areas in the region and to Metro Manila provide a ripe opportunity to further develop the province's agri-tourism potential.
 Already popping up all throughout the province are tourism attractions showcasing rural settings such as farm restaurants, organic farms, agricultural learning sites, pick-and-pay harvesting activities, among many others.
 Agri-tourism is seen to allow the local communities to share and invite people to come, see and experience the agricultural landscape and natural beauty of the province.

 Infrastructure

 Transportation

 Portion of Marikina–Infanta Highway (also known as Marcos Highway or Marilaque Highway) in Infanta.

-Quezon Province's transportation mainly includes jeepneys and tricycles.
+Quezon's transportation mainly includes jeepneys and tricycles.
 Transportation between town is usually served by jeepney, UV Express and buses.

 Buses serve as the main mode of transportation to and from Metro Manila as well as nearby provinces.
 The province also hosts the Lucena Grand Terminal which is the central transportation hub of the province and connects the entire province as well as other provinces such as Batangas, Laguna, and regions of Bicol and the National Capital Region.